McAllen Miller International Airport

+McAllen International Airport (IATA: MFE, ICAO: KMFE, FAA LID: MFE) is an international airport serving McAllen, Mission and the surrounding Rio Grande Valley region of Texas in the United States.
+It is located within the City of McAllen in Hidalgo County.

-The National Plan of Integrated Airport Systems for 2017–2021 categorized it as a small hub primary commercial service airport.
+The National Plan of Integrated Airport Systems for 2025–2029 categorized it as a small hub primary commercial service airport.
+In 2023, MFE ranked as the 133rd busiest airport in the United States, with 513,770 enplanements.
+Passenger enplanements at the airport grew 13.43% between 2022 and 2023.
+MFE is the busiest airport in the Rio Grande Valley, followed by Valley International Airport in Harlingen,then by Brownsville/South Padre Island International Airport in Brownsville.

 Runways

 McAllen International Airport covers 370 acres (150 ha) at an elevation of 107 feet (33 m).
 It has two asphalt runways: 14/32 is 7,120 by 150 feet (2,170 x 46 m) and 18/36 is 2,639 by 60 feet (804 x 18 m).
-In November 2015 runway 13/31 was redesignated 14/32 and an EMAS, engineered materials arrestor system, was installed at the runway 14 approach end.
+In November 2015, runway 13/31 was redesignated 14/32 and an EMAS, engineered materials arrestor system, was installed at the runway 14 approach end.

-In the updated 20-year Master Plan for MFE runway 14/32 will be extended to 10,000 ft and a parallel runway will be added.
+In the updated 20-year Master Plan for MFE, runway 14/32 will be extended to 10,000 ft and a parallel runway will be added.
 An expanded cargo apron will be on the south side of the airport.

 Runway 14/32 is the primary runway, used by all the airlines and most of the business flights.
 3,000 feet will likely be added to Runway 14/32 to allow larger aircraft (Moultan, 2012).
 Runway 18/36 does not intersect Runway 14/32 so controllers can use both runways if needed.
 The departure end of Runway 18 is about 1/3 of the way down Runway 14/32, so traffic on final for Runway 36 must be cautious of traffic using Runway 14/32.
 Class D airports are airports that are less congested but they still have a control tower.
-This Class D airport has a simple layout and taxiways extend the full length of each runway (Foreflight, 2012).
-Both runways are asphalt and are in “Good Condition” (Foreflight, 2012).
-The terminal is easy for all traffic to reach from either runway, but aircraft on runway 14/32 have to cross runway 18/36 to reach the Fixed-Base Operator (FBO).
-The runways form a V. The terminal, tower, cargo facility, border patrol, and the U.S. Customs apron are all centrally located on the field, easy to access from either runway (Foreflight, 2012).
-On the west side of Runway 18/36, there are multiple hangars, the fixed based operator, and the fire station (Foreflight, 2012).
+This Class D airport has a simple layout and taxiways extend the full length of each runway.
+Both runways are asphalt and are in good condition.
+The terminal is easy for all traffic to reach from either runway, but aircraft on runway 14/32 have to cross runway 18/36 to reach the fixed-base operator (FBO).
+The runways form a V. The terminal, tower, cargo facility, border patrol, and the U.S. Customs apron are all centrally located on the field, easy to access from either runway.
+On the west side of Runway 18/36, there are multiple hangars, the fixed-base operator, and the fire station.
 In case of an accident on Runway 14/32, fire and rescue personnel would have to cross Runway 18/36, one possible issue of the layout at MFE.